“Why does it take so long to get a litigation funding decision?”

 Every law firm or claimant must have asked this question at some point when seeking litigation finance.
 That is hardly surprising when the time from approaching a funder to signing a funding agreement can run to many weeks, or even months.

-In that period, applicants for funding often face complex due diligence processes and their case will have to pass through numerous internal structures and layers of committees and approvals.
+In that period, applicants for litigation funding often face complex due diligence processes and their case will have to pass through numerous internal structures and layers of committees and approvals.

 Deminor is different.
 It is a smaller organisation of legal specialists who can quickly assess whether a case might be appropriate for Deminor’s portfolio.
 Deminor’s business originated in defending the interests of minority shareholders before the company grew into a leading force in numerous high-profile securities actions and then litigation funding.